horlali/api.translator-t5-base/src/README.md

 ## Sample Request

-Once the application is up and running
+Once the application is up and running, make a simple request with the command below

 ```bash
 curl --request POST \